hank-ai/darknet/README.md

     .\vcpkg.exe integrate powershell
     .\vcpkg.exe install opencv[contrib,dnn,freetype,jpeg,openmp,png,webp,world]:x64-windows pthreads:x64-windows

-Be patient at this last step as it should take a long time to run.
+Be patient at this last step as it can take a long time to run.
 It needs to download and build many things.

+> Advanced users:
+>
-Note there are many other optional modules you may want to add.
+> Note there are many other optional modules you may want to add when building OpenCV.
 Run `.\vcpkg.exe search opencv` to see the full list.

 Once the previous steps have finished successfully, you need to clone Darknet and build it.
 During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies: